pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``title-slide-attributes``
    additional attributes for the title slide of reveal.js slide shows.
    See `background in reveal.js and beamer`_ for an example.

+All `reveal.js configuration options`_ are available as variables.
+To turn off boolean flags that default to true in reveal.js, use ``0``.

 Variables for Beamer slides
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~